utcn-cs-software-design-tudorv-2019/sd-project-2019-cristea-a/README.md

 Auto Parts

--implementing an application for a car parts shop
+-implementing an web application for a car parts shop

 -two types of users:client, admin